 My first foray into freedom, after surviving the strict convent school expectation of vocation, was to nursing.

 A student nurse in Belfast at the height of what is now called ‘The Troubles’, I led an exciting and sometimes dangerous, but never dull, life.
 I made lifelong friends during those years and some experiences of those years are scattered within in my novel, ‘Time for a Change’, which was published in May 2018.

 I worked as a General Nurse and a Midwife in Belfast, then as a Health Visitor in Derry/Londonderry during the hunger- strike years.
-By the early eighties, I had scarpered off to Jersey, in the Channel Isles, as I had an appetite for a calmer pace of life.
+By the early eighties, I had scarpered off to Jersey, in the Channel Isles, in search of a calmer pace of life.

 My career took me to unexpected places, and I published extensively in academic and nursing research ( Clinical Effectiveness and guidelines).
-Now I’m learning the difference between fact, fiction and pure fiction!
+Now I’m learning the difference between fact, speculation and pure fiction!